Accounting for the gaps in ancient food webs

-Category: Climate Hits: 0Studying ancient food webs can help scientists reconstruct communities of species, many long extinct, and even use those insights to figure out how modern-day communities might change in the future.
+Category: Climate Hits: 1Studying ancient food webs can help scientists reconstruct communities of species, many long extinct, and even use those insights to figure out how modern-day communities might change in the future.
 There's just one problem: only some species left enough of a trace for scientists to find eons later, leaving large gaps in the fossil record -- and researchers' ability to piece together the food webs from the past.

 Read more https://www.sciencedaily.com/releases/2021/01/210114130153.htm